JasonMarkol/Trickle-Down-Mindset--Book-Note/Blog/Life Hack: How to Organize Your Daily Schedule.md

-3. Break your day into blocks.
+3. Break your day into blocks. <br/>
 Today in the busy and fast – pacing world, multitasking has been a mainstream.
 People seem to feel they are not productive if they are not doing five tasks at a time.
 Actually, <br/>you will be able to be more productive if you give a portion of time into something at a time where you could fully give your focus.
 Be sure to finish it before going to the other task.
 <br/>

 4. Usually when the clock strikes at 5, all you want to do is jump out of the chair and go home.
-But taking just a few minutes to plan for tomorrow makes a huge difference.
+<br/>But taking just a few minutes to plan for tomorrow makes a huge difference.
 Make it a habit to stop working 15 minutes early,<br/> clean up your desk and put away any unnecessary item.
 Check and review your schedule for the next day and be sure to be prepared.